Educational Programs

 Virtual Field Trips

-Through PORTS (Parks Online Resources for Teachers and Students ®) educators can sign up for free, virtual field trips allow students to experience Sutter’s Fort SHP from their classroom.
+Through PORTS (Parks Online Resources for Teachers and Students ®) educators can sign up for free, virtual field trips.
+They offer both live sessions and prerecorded sessions from Sutter’s Fort SHP and many other state parks throughout California.

 School TOur Program